vertexproject/synapse/docs/synapse/devguides/storm_api.rst

 tick
     The epoch time the query execution started (in milliseconds).
-This value is computed from the host time and may be affected by any any changes in the host clock.
+This value is computed from the host time and may be affected by any changes in the host clock.

 abstick
     A relative time in which the query execution started (in milliseconds).
 This value is computed from a monotonic